puddledash/projects/notebooks/R/UCIHeartAnalysis/UCIHeartAnalysis.md

 ![](UCIHeartAnalysis_files/figure-markdown_github/unnamed-chunk-3-1.png)

-thanks to this correlation plot, we can see that features trestbps, chol, fbs, and restecg are the least correlated features. but just for completion's sake, we will use cholesterol as a metric in graphs to verify.
+thanks to this correlation plot, we can see that features trestbps, chol, fbs, and restecg are the least correlated features when associated with the target variable.
+The target variable represents whether a person has heart disease or not.

+Next is the data cleaning within R.

 data cleaning
 =============

+The first step is to turn any categorical features into factors within R so functions will treat them as such instead of numerical.
+Then. we change some feature names to be more easily understood.
+Finally we are again able to look at the summary of the whole data frame.

 ``` r
 heart$sex <- as.factor(heart$sex)